FloopInc/GumiPY/README.md

 ### Usage
 Once the bot is up and running, you can interact with it using various commands to streamline your Telegram interactions.

-### Support
+### Support & Note
-For any issues or feedback, please open an issue on GitHub or reach out to the bot's developers.
+- For any issues or feedback, please open an issue on GitHub or reach out to the bot's developers.
+- Hardcoded 100% cuz im not good at python.
+-

 ### License
 This project is licensed under the MIT License - see the LICENSE.md file for details.